microsoft/AcademicContent/Educator Resources/Course Content/Module1/README.md

 ## Microsoft Imagine

-Azure Student Developer Program Build cross-platform apps and connect them to the cloud with Microsoft Azure, at no cost and with no credit card required
+Build cross-platform apps and connect them to the cloud with Microsoft Azure, at no cost and with no credit card required.
-Azure, at no cost and with no credit card required.
-The following Azure Services are included for free with no limit: Mobile Apps, Notification Hubs, SQL Database, MySQL with ClearDB, Visual Studio App Insights, Web Apps and Visual Studio Team Services.

 | Lesson | Title | Lab | Objectives |
 | ------ | ----- | --- | ---------- |